 The fixings of a glorious powder day.

-In classic Tahoe fashion, this season also brought baking sun, heavy relief rainfall, and hurricane force winds.
-It goes without saying that we experienced every type of snow imaginable this year.
+In classic Tahoe fashion, this season also brought baking sun, heavy relief rainfall, and hurricane-force winds.
+It goes without saying that we experienced every snow imaginable this year.
 Tests were performed amidst stellar freeskiing days as well as working day-to-day on the largest ski team program in North America.
 We lent them out to friends, colleagues, and athletes of all configurations to harvest the deepest possible pool of shred data.
 They were put to work, day-in and day-out.
 They were fired off The Palisades, threaded through steep-and-deep trees, and some of them even made an appearance on the bulletproof World Cup training venue.
 All-in-all, these boards are intended to cruise over deep snow and not hold edge on a watered racing surface.
 But in the spirit of all-mountain savagery, we were exhaustive in our testing.

 With repeated storm events, the snow became impossibly deep at times.